Eldest Child Privileges, Why Firstborn Children Need More Responsibility and More Freedom

 I care deeply about this subject not only because I’ve experienced it first-hand, but also because I’ve seen so many parents struggle with this tension.
 Many of them choose the easier route of not giving any privileges because they don't want to deal with the younger siblings' protests.

 But is that really a good reason?
 “Equal rights for everyone, end of story.”
 Sure, it sounds noble—but if we dig deeper, it often comes from fear.
 Do we really want to sacrifice the natural growth and maturity of our eldest just to keep the younger ones momentarily satisfied?
-In doing so, we forget the cost: the very real and justified frustration of the eldest and not in a ungrateful way, but in a natural one, where responsibility must come with freedoms and may I add freedoms that the youngest do not have yet, but will grow into with age and maturity eventually.
+In doing so, we forget the cost: the very real and justified frustration of the eldest and not in an ungrateful way, but in a natural one, where responsibility must come with freedoms, and may I add freedoms that the youngest do not have yet, but will grow into with age and maturity eventually.

 I can almost feel the worry rising—do I really want to do this?
 Let me encourage you: if your kids are still little, this is easier to put in place, because they don’t know any different.
 But if your older ones are used to the “equal model,” brace yourself—there will be resistance.
 And that’s ok.
 Say it with me: that’s ok.
-Because we’re not parenting for today or for the quick satisfaction of everyone—let that sink in—we’re parenting for the future.
-We carry a vision: to teach our children that with age comes responsibility, but also freedom.
-And along the way, we train them in gratefulness and in rejoicing for others.
-Isn’t that a powerful lesson all in one?
-Isn’t that worth pursuing?
-I’d say yes.
+Because we’re not parenting for today or for the quick satisfaction of everyone, let that sink in: we’re parenting for the future.

 First, talk it through with your spouse.
 Every parenting decision needs to be rooted in a clear, shared vision—not just a nice idea you picked up along the way.
 If you jump in without vision, it’s easy to give up when things get hard… and they will get hard.